Śrem County

 Śrem County (powiat śremski) is a unit of territorial administration and local government (powiat) in Greater Poland Voivodeship, west-central Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Śrem, which lies 36 km south of the regional capital Poznań.
 The county also contains the towns of Książ Wielkopolski, lying 15 km east of Śrem, and Dolsk, 12 km south of Śrem.

 The county covers an area of 574.41 km2.
 As of 2006 its total population is 58,646, out of which the population of Śrem is 30,227, that of Książ Wielkopolski is 2,724, that of Dolsk is 1,479, and the rural population is 24,216.

 Neighbouring counties

-Śrem County is bordered by Poznań County to the north, Środa Wielkopolska County to the north-east, Jarocin County to the east, Gostyń County to the south and Kościan County to the west.
+Śrem County is bordered by Poznań County to the north, Środa County to the north-east, Jarocin County to the east, Gostyń County to the south and Kościan County to the west.